 No, I didn’t really know what I wanted to do; I tried journalism for a bit, but I hated it.
 I hated what I needed to be to become a journalist.
 Comma kind of grew out walking out of journalism.
 It sort of gathered around some of the other interests I had.

-Has your vision from when you started Comma, in 2005, changed?
+Has your vision from when you founded Comma Press in 2005 changed?

 Comma has always been about giving a platform for short stories.
 It might always be about simply that.
 So, in some senses, no. That said, my sense of what the short story can do, how it can converse with non-fiction, assimilate new ideas, traverse cultural and linguistic boundaries – all of these things have changed and grown drastically since I first set Comma up.
 Publishing Hassan Blasim changed my whole view on what a small publisher could do, and therefore should do.
 That discovery, combined with what happened in 2014, when nine of our writers were trapped in Gaza during the bombardment of that summer, changed everything.
 Short fiction can play a role, not dissimilar to citizen journalism, it can speak truth to power, it can challenge the offensively patronising, ever-simplified, self-affirmed narrative the media give us every day; it can offer alternative narratives.

 How do you balance originality and profitability?